What does poor employee engagement mean for the HR department?

 Verita can support businesses by assisting organisations in developing surveys and feedback processes to allow for HR to get regular input on employee engagement and from customers.
 This will ensure that your HR function can become as effective as possible, to drive up employee satisfaction while meeting business objectives.

-Find out more information on employee engagement and Verita’s HR consultancy please book a free consultation or contact Ed Marsden on 020 7494 5670 or [email protected].
+Find out more information on the importance of employee engagement and Verita’s HR consultancy please book a free consultation or contact Ed Marsden on 020 7494 5670 or [email protected].

 Our Twitter poll ran for 7 days and asked the question: